Mobius1/Selectable/README.md

 # Selectable
-UI Selectable plugin without the bloat of jQuery and jQuery UI
+UI Selectable plugin without the bloat of jQuery and jQuery UI.
+Functionality and options are identical to the jQuery UI version with some additions.

 [Demo](http://codepen.io/Mobius1/full/qRxaqQ/)